henrikring/xymon-plays/README.md

   - Xymon Server on Redhat/CentOS 7
   - Xymon Client on RedHat/CentOS 7
   - Windows Client (Powershell based)
-- vagrant: A vagrant setup to test playbooks and play around with a Xymon setup
+- vagrant: A Vagrant setup to test playbooks and experiment with a Xymon installation
   - See [Description of the Xymon vagrant setup](vagrant/README.md)

 Use of the Ansible scripts is described under the Vagrant setup.